manolitto/openvlex2/jacks/README.md

 - Carefully remove the tile from the stencil.
 It may help to gently press and push the jacks together from underneath with flat-nose pliers.
 You can also use a flat screwdriver to carefully lift the tile - that's what the notches on the stencil are for.

-## Remix your own risers and stairs

-Use one of the attached OpenVLex Connector Negatives as a negative stamp if you want to kitbash tiles to have sockets:

-- vertically align connector negative tops to the top of your piece

-- horizontally center align connector negatives to the inch grid